hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/723_memoirs_of_european_travel_ii.md

 or would turn Buddhists after occupying Indian territory.
 In the ancient history of Kashmir there is mention of these famous Turkish Emperors, Hushka, Yushka, and Kanishka.
-It was this Kanishka who founded the Northern school of Buddhism called the Mahâyâna.
+It was this Kanishka who founded the Northern school of Buddhism called the Mahāyāna.
 Long after, the majority of them took to Mohammedanism and completely devastated the chief Buddhistic seats of Central Asia such as Kandahar and Kabul.
 Before their conversion to Mohammedanism they used to imbibe the